 The two main options when buying a lot of bitcoin are to either purchase through a traditional cryptocurrency exchange or to use an over-the-counter (OTC) exchange.
 Each type of platform has its pros and cons, so let’s take a closer look at which one might be right for you.

 Large transactions on traditional cryptocurrency exchanges: pros and cons

 Traditional exchanges offer a simple and straightforward way for their customers to buy bitcoin and other crypto coins.
 These centralized platforms allow buyers and sellers to trade cryptocurrencies based on current market prices, with the exchange acting as an intermediary between the two parties.
-Examples of such exchanges include Binance and Coinbase.
+Examples of such exchanges include Coinbase.

 You register for an account, deposit fiat or cryptocurrency to your trading balance, and then place an order to buy your desired number of coins.
 All buy and sell offers are listed in a publicly available order book.

 - Easy to use.
 Traditional cryptocurrency exchanges are designed to make it simple and straightforward to buy coins and tokens.
 If you’re new to the world of cryptocurrency, they’re generally one of the easier ways to purchase coins and tokens.

 - Can often buy with fiat currency.
 While many platforms only offer crypto-to-crypto trading, some providers allow you to purchase bitcoin (BTC) directly with fiat currency such as US dollars (USD).
 This can help a new user enter the marketplace and start trading.

 - Trade up to $100,000 per day.
 While transaction limits vary substantially between exchanges and can be based on your level of verification, some platforms will allow you to buy up to $50,000 or even $100,000 of bitcoin per day.